Posted on Leave a comment

 Night riding along a lake shore.
 Primary lighting is from an Aurora (medium setting ~800 lumens) on the handlebars, and the bright rectangle is a CatEye 2 on the helmet, at about 600 lumens.
 I can ride about 6 hours on these settings.
 Including mounts, this pair of lights weighs 200 grams.
 On the highest settings this pair of lights produces about 2,000 lumens, much more than I need under most conditions.
 Lynx OGT from Nelson BC is creating some world-class and cost effective lighting systems!

 Lighting: The Lynx OGT headlamps have similar controls consisting of a single button that is easily operated with gloves, mitts, and cold digits.
 The first press turns the light on to the “remembered” setting, second press is full power, a double press switches the light to strobe mode.
 There is also a stepless dimmer that “remembers” the last setting.
 The strobe setting is excellent for daytime riding on busy roads.
 The push button is translucent and has segmented red and green LEDs that indicate discharge and charge status.
 Both lights use standard 18650 3,500 mAh batteries.
 The mounts for both lights can be easily adapted for direct mounting.
 Lynx OGT sells additional mounts at a very modest cost.
 The Cat Eye 2 (left image below) has an adjustable beam pattern that can project a smaller and evenly lit area.
 This pattern is my preference as a helmet light.
 Around camp I’ll use the widest setting on low (50 lumens).
 The handlebar mounted Aurora (centre and right images) has three white and two red LEDs that produce uniform and far reaching light patterns.
 I find the white High (1,200 lumens) setting to be too much for most backcountry riding.
 The red light is a gamechanger!!!
 I prefer to run it on red High (300 lumens). it is easy to see conditions ahead, while also being able to enjoy the surrounding naturally lit night views.
 See picture and comments below.
+A few additonal night lighting images can be found in this November 2023 Ride Report from a cold-weather fatbike overnighter.
+For backcountry riding the red lighting is amazing!

 I was not able to capture an image of the cracks in the ice visible with red lighting.
 The crack immediately left of the front wheel and extending out onto the lake surface could be seen while night riding from about 10 metres away.
 Wider cracks can be seen from greater distances.